Ayocote Negro Bean

-Nothing makes me roll my eyes like hearing our customers say, "They look too pretty to eat!" but I do understand perhaps buying Ayocote Negro just for their incredible looks.
+Nothing makes us roll our eyes like hearing our customers say, "They look too pretty to eat!" but we do understand perhaps buying Ayocote Negro based on their incredible looks.
 Just don't tell anyone.

 Latin name: Phaseolus coccineus